grand-scheme/CoinCounter/README.md

 ## By _Shannon Grantski, Eric Endsleu, and Callie Stump_
 <hr>

-### _This project is not in a complete or portfolio ready state, and should not be considered representational of professional work._

 ## **Description**
 This is a coin counter application that takes X amount of money (such as $4.99) and determines the exact amount of change needed in quarters, dimes, nickels and pennies.